sARDINE-Colaboration/FiMoS/docs/method_behaviours.md

 A simple Markov chain is used for simulating the state dynamics.
 At each second, a draw from the transition probability matrix $\Gamma$ determines what the next state is going to be.
 For each state $ k $, a sojourn time $ \tau _k $  is specified, indicating the average time (in minutes) spent in this state before switching.
 If a fish switches state, it is equally likely to switch to any of the other activated states.
-This means that the sojourn times $ \bm{\tau} = (\tau _1, \dots, \tau _K) $ solely govern the state transitions and the duration of staying in the same state follows a geometric distribution with the mean given by the respective sojourn time.
+This means that the sojourn times $ \boldsymbol{\tau} = (\tau _1, \dots, \tau _K) $ solely govern the state transitions and the duration of staying in the same state follows a geometric distribution with the mean given by the respective sojourn time.

 The transition probability matrix $ \Gamma $ is defined as: